top of page

 I really do use mostly the same base ingredients above for most soups...then change up for:

 Potato Leek Soup: Don't add the meat, switch the leafy greens for chopped celery, make the onion-y flavor come from mostly Leeks cut into thin strips, add a lot of potatoes.
-Use less dark brown spices like mushroom powders, more green spices (so your potato soup doesn't look like brown gravy)...top with nitrate-free bacon chopped up--I've even used pork cut into strips and heavily salted.
+Use less dark brown spices like mushroom powders, more green spices (so your potato soup doesn't look like brown gravy)...at serving, top with nitrate-free bacon chopped up--I've even used pork cut into strips and heavily salted.

 Citrus Fruits